radj307/alias/README.md

 - Fully Configurable

 # How it Works
-The program keeps track of its current name, and checks its directory for an `.ini` configuration file with the same name.
+The program keeps track of its current name & location, and checks its directory for an `.ini` configuration file with the same name.
 It then uses `popen`/`pclose` to execute the command set in the config, prints any text from STDOUT/STDERR to either STDOUT or a file, then returns the result.

 # Usage